nicepkg/aide/website/en/guide/getting-started/customize-shortcuts.md

 4. Press the desired key combination for your new shortcut.

-5. If there is a conflict with an existing shortcut, `VSCode` will notify you.
+5. If there is a conflict with an existing shortcut, ==VSCode== will notify you.
 You can choose to overwrite the existing shortcut or try another combination.

 Here are the default commands you can customize: